scottyla19/341-final/WK-10/readme.md

 more sense.

 ### Color palette
 I chose my color palette using guidelines from Google's Material Design.
-I chose blue gray and deep purple from (Material.io)[https://www.materialpalette.com/blue-grey/deep-purple]
+I chose blue gray and deep purple from (Material Pallette)[https://www.materialpalette.com/blue-grey/deep-purple]

 ### Typography
 I chose a font from Google Fonts and imported it in my CSS.
 I chose Open Sans because